ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 coincidence that that directory is the value of the *working\_dir* statement for the *cli* service in your *docker-compose.yaml* file.

-**Step 5.2:** Read on to learn about a convenience script to point to a particular peer from the *cli* Docker container.
+**Step 5.2:** There is no command to enter in this step, but read this explanation of convenience script that you will use repeatedly to point to a particular peer from the *cli* Docker container.
 Within the *cli* container, a convenience script named *setpeer* is provided in the *scripts* subdirectory of your current working directory.
 This script